How will generative AI impact the future of work, particularly in creative fields?

 The rise of generative AI has sparked both excitement and concern across industries, particularly in creative fields.
 As AI tools become increasingly sophisticated, questions about job security, skill relevance, and the future of human creativity loom large.
 According to a recent McKinsey report, AI could automate up to 30% of hours worked across the US economy by 2030, with creative industries facing significant disruption.
 But how will this technological revolution truly impact the creative workforce?

-To shed light on this pressing question, we’ve gathered insights from three leading experts in the field of AI and its societal implications.
+To shed light on this pressing question, we’ve gathered insights from four leading experts in the field of AI and its societal implications.
 These thought leaders offer diverse perspectives on how generative AI might reshape the landscape of creative work, exploring both the challenges and opportunities that lie ahead.
 From potential job displacement to enhanced creative capabilities, our experts delve into the multifaceted impact of AI on the future of work.

 Let’s begin by exploring the viewpoint of Calum Chace, a renowned futurist and best-selling author on artificial intelligence, as he shares his insights on this transformative technology.